Withholding Taxes: Federal

 - An employer is required to withhold federal income tax on all wages paid to an employee.
 This requires an understanding of the payment types that constitute wages and that are exempt from withholding, the concept of pay periods and the various withholding methods available.
 Special withholding rules apply to tips, nonresident aliens and supplemental wages.
 See Federal Income Tax Withholding Methods.

 - Certain pension and annuity distributions may be subject to federal income tax withholding.
 The applicable withholding method and rate depend on the pension payment type, but not all recipients want income taxes withheld from distributions.
-Pension recipients indicate their withholding preferences on Form W-4P, Withholding Certificate for Pension or Annuity Payments.
+Pension recipients indicate their withholding preferences on Form W-4P, Withholding Certificate for Pension or Annuity Payments, and Form W-4R, Withholding Certificate for Retirement Payments Other Than Pensions or Annuities.
 See Withholding on Pension and Annuity Distributions.